akashsinha504/sales-distribution-dashboard/README.md

 ## 🎯 Business Objective

-The objective of this project is to create an interactive dashboard that enables stakeholders to:
+The objective of this project is to provide a centralized view of sales performance that helps business stakeholders monitor results, identify growth opportunities, and detect areas requiring attention.

+The dashboard is designed to support the following business decisions:

-- Monitor total sales performance
+- Monitor overall sales performance
-- Compare monthly target vs actual sales
+- Compare actual sales against monthly targets
-- Identify top customers
+- Identify high-value customers
 - Identify top-performing products
-- Analyze regional sales distribution
+- Evaluate sales contribution across regions and countries
-- Understand weekly sales trends
+- Analyze sales trends over time
-- Explore sales performance by country
+- Identify periods of strong and weak performance
+-
 ## 🛠️ Tools & Technologies

 - Microsoft Excel